-Dental Accounts Receivable Protocol For Every Practice
+Dental Accounts Receivable Protocol for Your Practice

 Without it, the dental office may survive.
 However, you might see inconsistent monthly collection numbers.
 Or, even worse, the accounts receivable could be increasing each month.

 It’s fixable.
 We just need to get a solid system in place for you!
 Business systems run businesses.
 Even the business of dentistry.
 A system problem is a fixable problem.

 Your gut feeling that there could be a problem, means there is a problem.
 Don’t ignore those feelings and signs.
 But the best way to check is to look carefully at your numbers.
 Numbers never lie!

 Take Some Action!

 I’ve got this down to a science!
 Weekly Management takes all the dental front office systems and brings them together in a very efficient and productive way!

-Dental Accounts Receivable Protocol Over 60/Over 90 Days
+Accounts Receivable Over 60 & Over 90

 These Should Be Your Smallest Outstanding Balances